All Episodes

 Why can't we help them that way?

-Well, we are helping them that way, because we can help twelve uh refugees in their neighboring countries uh for every one that we bring in to the United States.
+Well, we are helping them that way because we can help 12 refugees in their neighboring countries for every one that we bring in to the United States.

-And what you're what you just said, this is why I am supporting Donald Trump, because he knows the danger that we face.
+And what you just said, this is why I am supporting Donald Trump, because he knows the danger that we face.

-This is a clear and present danger uh to the American people.
+This is a clear and present danger to the American people.

 All right, let me go back to Ami.

-When we were all watching and the world was watching, and Obama was telling us these are women and children, you decided to get yourself on a boat on a raft, a rickety broken down dilapidated raft, risk risk your life with the refugees from Syria that were trying to make their trek over to Europe.
+You decided to get yourself on a boat on a raft, a rickety, broken down, dilapidated raft, risk your life with the refugees from Syria that were trying to make their trek over to Europe.

 Tell us about that experience and what you learned.

-Like I said, it it was so when I when I saw all these images that CNN and and all the mainstream media was showing of all these rafts coming in, they're filled with women and children.
+Like I said, so when I when I saw all of these images that CNN and all the mainstream media was showing of all these rafts coming in, they're filled with women and children.

-I would say literally at least at least eighty percent of the people.
+I would literally at least 80% of them.

-So they weren't waiting there weren't women and children.
+So they weren't, wait, wait, there weren't women and children.

 You mean Obama lied to us?